eiko03/nena-scrape/README.md

 - `node index {start}` will scrape pages from `{start}` to the end of all pages
 - `node index {start} -` will only scrape `{start}` page
 - `{start}` and `{end}` flags will only apply when they are numeric or `-` for `{end}`
-- `NENACompanyParser.sql` file will be created on root
+- If you have existing `NENACompanyParser.sql`, place it in root, will be updated, else it will create a new one
 - sql replaces data rather than insert to ignore duplicate data